InsightSoftwareConsortium/ITKTrimmedPointSetRegistration/README.rst

 This module implmenets a trimmed euclidean point set metric that implements a an adpative trimming of the point set used during the optimization in the registration process.

-The itkTrimmedEuclideanDistancePointSetToPointSetMetricv4 is multithreaded but curently the multithreaded version runs slower.
+The itkTrimmedEuclideanDistancePointSetToPointSetMetricv4 is multithreaded and signficantly improves perfromance with the patch '<https://github.com/InsightSoftwareConsortium/ITK/pull/1037>'_ .

 A Simple Example
 ----------------